History of NIOM

 NIOM has since its establishment contributed to standardization at an international level through the International Organization for Standardization (ISO) and within Europe through the Comité Européen de Normalisation (CEN).
 Scientists from the institute are technical experts and conveners of working groups within the following technical committees (TC): ISO/TC 106 Dentistry, ISO/TC 194 Biocompatibility of medical devices, CEN/TC 55 Dentistry, and CEN/TC 206 Biocompatibility of medical devices.
 Through participation in standardization work, NIOM has had, and still has, a major impact on the selection of methodology and requirements of the dental product standards, and the requirements are often based on results from research activities at NIOM.

 Research has always been a major obligation for NIOM.
 Projects are clinically oriented and are directed towards the discovery of new information about dental biomaterials, especially physical and chemical characteristics, clinical properties, and the safety of patient and dental personnel.
 Results are published in peer-reviewed journals both internationally and in the Nordic countries.
 NIOM funds a visiting scientist programme to promote exchange of scientist from the Nordic countries.
-Since the establishment of the programme in 1979, 85 scientists have visited NIOM to undertake joint research with NIOM scientists.
+Since the establishment of the programme in 1979, about 100 scientists have visited NIOM to undertake joint research with NIOM scientists.

 1970: The board representing Denmark, Finland, Sweden and Norway had their first meeting.